What Are the Differences between Different Kinds of Stones?

 To avoid these issues, have your countertops replaced with granite.
 A beautiful and durable option, granite marks out its niche as the premier stone for kitchen countertops with its high heat tolerance and ability to keep bacteria from entering it (especially with a sealing).

 Another commonly used room in your home is your bathroom.
 Indeed, you might not have ever gone a single day spent in your home without having stepped foot into your bathroom for your cleaning and other such purposes.

 One danger inherent in your bathroom, of course, is slippage.
-After all, with all the showering, washing, and all else you’ll do in your bathroom, you’ll likely leave quite a good deal of water about the floor — increasing your risk of slipping and harming yourself.
+After all, with all the showering, washing, and all else you’ll do in your bathroom, you’ll likely leave quite a good deal of water on the floor — increasing your risk of slipping and harming yourself.

-However, you can decrease the likelihood of slipping by installing slate in your bathroom.
+However, you can decrease the likelihood of slipping by installing a slate in your bathroom.
 Slate makes a name for itself as a great flooring option in the bathroom with its natural texture that helps to prevent nasty falls from water on the floor.

 LIMESTONE — LOVELY IN THE LIVING ROOM

 Limestone is a beautiful flooring option, one that’ll make absolutely any room pop with beauty.
 However, it proves to be more of a pretty face than a useful material.
 Why is that?

 Because, unlike the other stones, limestone is somewhat soft.
 Thus, it proves to be a poor choice in the kitchen, where you might oftentimes drop heavy and sharp objects, damaging your limestone flooring.
 And as it does not offer the same slip resistance that slate does, limestone isn’t exactly the best option for your bathroom.